-These will be the people you will want to spend most of your energy marketing to.
+You will want to spend most of your energy marketing to these people.

 There will be other groups of people you will want to market your art to, but keep in mind that you will not see the same results as you do when you market to your primary group.